superfill-ai/superfill.ai/README.md

 1. Click the extension icon
 2. Go to "Add Memory" tab
 3. Enter your answer (question is optional)
-4. AI will auto-suggest tags and category
+4. AI can suggest tags and category
 5. Press `Cmd+Enter` (Mac) / `Ctrl+Enter` (Windows) to save

 ### Managing Memories